Dynamic Graph Embedding Through Hub-aware Random Walks: Evaluation Methodology

 To investigate the relationship between node degree and the quality of dynamic graph embeddings, we employ a methodology similar to those proposed in~\cite{Knezevic2025} (the methodology from~\cite{Knezevic2025} examines relationships between NC-LID and $F_{1}$ scores in the dynamic graph setting).
 More concretely, as the first step, we compute Spearman correlations between node degrees and the embedding evaluation metrics defined above, across all graph snapshots.
 Strong negative correlations between node degrees and embedding metrics suggest that degree centrality can highlight nodes with poorly constructed embeddings.

 Going forward in the evaluation methodology, we need to introduce the following definition.

-\begin{definition} [{\bf Hub}] Let $V$ be a set od nodes in a graph (or more precisely, in one snapshot of a dynamic graph).
+\begin{definition} \upshape[\textbf{Hub}] Let $V$ be a set od nodes in a graph (or more precisely, in one snapshot of a dynamic graph) and let $k_{v}$ denote the degree of node $v \in V$.
 Node $h$ is a hub if it belongs to the set of hubs $H$. $H$ is the \textbf{minimal} set satisfying the following condition

 \end{definition}

 In other words, $H$ is the minimal set of high-degree nodes whose total degree is higher than the total degree of the rest of the nodes in the graph.

 Furthermore, based on Definition~\ref{definition-hub}~\cite{savic2017analysis}, for each snapshot, nodes are categorized into two groups: \textit{hubs} and \textit{non-hubs}.
 Using this partitioning, we compare the $F_1$ scores of hub and non-hub nodes to investigate the impact of node centrality on embedding intrinsic quality.
 The comparison is carried out using the Mann-Whitney U (MWU) test~\cite{mann1947test}.
 The MWU test checks the null hypothesis that the $F_1$ scores for group \textit{hubs} do not tend to be either greater or smaller than those in group \textit{non-hubs}.
 Additionally, we calculate two probabilities of superiority (PS), which measure the strength of stochastic inequality: \begin{itemize} \item PS(hubs): The probability that a randomly selected \textit{hub} has a higher $F_1$ score than a randomly selected \textit{non-hub}. \item PS(non-hubs): The probability that a randomly selected \textit{non-hub} has a higher $F_1$ score than a randomly selected \textit{hub}. \end{itemize}